Originally posted 7/30/2014

 Click here for story about The HRC and her speaking fees

-He could have pursued any of these major conflicts of interest, but no, he went the other way and offered the supposition that all of these attacks would fade away if she weren’t running for president.
-That was just a freebie I guess.
+He could have pursued any of these major “conflicts of interest,” otherwise known as pay-offs, but no, he went the other way and offered the supposition that all of these attacks would fade away if she weren’t running for president.
+Unfortunately, his supposition is probably true, but here it just serves as a neat way to ignore her numerous crimes against humanity and let her move on without being confronted.
+So, that was just a freebie I guess.

 On with the show!

 More talk from The HRC.
-Truth mixed with obfuscation, with a soupcon of weirdness.
-And here we see an interesting shift from HRC politician to HRC corporate CEO in a frankly weird context.
+A bit of truth mixed with obfuscation, with a soupcon of weirdness.
+And here we see an interesting shift (not much of a shift needed of course) from HRC the politician to HRC the corporate CEO in a frankly weird context.
 She starts talking about how the Executive branch “…has not kept up with the times.
 We don’t have the kind of agility, flexibility, and technology…”

 Wha?
-There is clearly agenda and ideology here without any explanation (and smart phones helping to spread “democracy and american values” ain’t it), but I will leave that aside.
+There is clearly agenda and ideology here without any explanation (and smart phones helping to spread “democracy and american values” ain’t it), but we will have to leave that aside for brevity’s sake.